Why are we moving toward IT as a service?

 For IT leaders to become a partner to the business, they need to be armed with solutions that help their companies change and transform.
-Without an IT-as-a-service approach, shadow IT environments flourish without any controls or protection.
+Without an IT as a service approach, shadow IT environments flourish without any controls or protection.
 By offering business leaders flexibility, IT can provide choice in a managed and controlled manner.
-The change that is coming is well-designed and focused cloud solutions in the form of IT-as-a-service.
+The change that is coming is well-designed and focused cloud solutions in the form of IT as a service.

-IT-as-a-service is an operational delivery model for providing IT services in a variety of consumption models based on the requirements of the business.
+IT as a service is an operational delivery model for providing IT services in a variety of consumption models based on the requirements of the business.
 These services may be designed to operate on premises or in the cloud, whichever meets the business requirements.
-In contrast to infrastructure services, IT-as-a-service provides solution services, not just compute and storage that can be used on demand or scaled when needed.
-By transitioning to an IT-as-a-service model, IT organizations are transforming themselves from traditional IT groups to brokers of a variety of public and private cloud services, third-party managed service providers and traditional data center services.
+In contrast to infrastructure services, IT as a service provides solution services, not just compute and storage that can be used on demand or scaled when needed.
+By transitioning to an IT as a service model, IT organizations are transforming themselves from traditional IT groups to brokers of a variety of public and private cloud services, third-party managed service providers and traditional data center services.

-Effectively leveraging IT-as-a-service requires changes throughout the organization.
+Effectively leveraging IT as a service requires changes throughout the organization.
 The ability to move quickly depends on the level of maturity and modularity of your existing IT infrastructure and the elements you already have in place to support your goals.
 You also have to consider the changes in business strategy and what services you need to execute your plans.

 In this new era of computing IT, organizations are adopting an industrial model for services that support business change.
-Creating this model doesn’t begin by coding or running out and purchasing an application.
+Creating this model doesn’t begin by coding or running out and purchasing an business applications.
 Instead, the process of creating an agile and nimble computing environment has to align with the strategic business initiatives.

-To get started with the transformation to an IT-as-a-service organization, an IT organization must establish a road map that maps technology options to your business.
+To get started with the transformation to an IT as a service organization, an IT organization must establish a road map that maps technology options to your business.
 The following are the requirements that need to be part of your planning for your road map.